spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 * ``--channel [integer]``

 The only valid values for # are 1,2,3,4 or ALL .
 This argument is only valid for MIRI data.
-If the ``--channel`` argument is given, then only data corresponding to that channel will be used in constructing the cube.
+If the ``channel`` argument is given, then only data corresponding to that channel will be used in constructing the cube.
 If the user wants to construct a cube from more than one channel, then all the values are contained in the string with a comma between each channel number.
 For example, to create a cube with channel 1 and 2 the argument list is ``--channel='1, 2'``.
 If this value is not set then the default is